Testing & Reporting

 Anyone who is concerned they, or someone they have been exposed to, may be experiencing symptoms of COVID-19, should contact their health care provider or call the Nurses Help Line at 8-1-1.

-If you have been diagnosed with or believe that you have the COVID-19 virus, we ask that you call to advise the UBCO Health and Wellness team.
-We will work with you to ensure you have the proper supports and health care required to manage the virus.
+If you have been diagnosed with the COVID-19 virus, the UBCO Health and Wellness team will work with you to ensure you have the proper supports and health care required to manage the virus.

 Effective: April 11, 2022